-This Honey Baked Chicken Drumsticks is not just easy to prepare, it is absolutely delicious!
+Honey Baked Chicken Drumsticks are not just easy to prepare, they are absolutely delicious!

-Since everyone has their own personal foods they either eat or are avoiding, I have a couple simple alternative ingredient options listed after the recipe.
+Since everyone has their own personal foods they either eat or are avoiding, I have included variations following the recipe.

-Dark meat is also higher in selenium, zinc, taurine, several B vitamins, Vitamins A and K, and taurine ~ an important anti-inflammatory amino acid found abundantly in heart muscle, and in the brains.
-Taurine in the diet has been found to improve these respective organs, including regulation of blood pressure, health nerve function, improved vision, and cognitive function.
+Dark meat is higher in selenium, zinc, taurine, several B vitamins, Vitamins A and K, and taurine ~ an important anti-inflammatory amino acid found abundantly in heart muscle, and the brain.
+Taurine in the diet has been found to improve these respective organs, including regulation of blood pressure, and improved vision, and nerve and cognitive function.

 *Note: The ingredients for the Honey Baked Chicken Sauce are close estimates.
 Adjust the amounts as needed, to taste.